 Dr. Christian Dudel

 Welcome to my webpage.
-I am a researcher at the Research Group Labor Demography and the Lab of Population Health at the Max Planck Institute for Demographic Research in Rostock, Germany.
-I received my PhD from Ruhr-University Bochum.
+I am a researcher at the Research Group Labor Demography and the Lab of Population Health at the Max Planck Institute for Demographic Research and a fellow of the Federal Institute for Population Research.
 My research interests cover sociology, demography, and statistics.
 My work has been published in leading journals such as Sociological Methods & Research, Demography, Social Science Research, and many others.
-I have appeared on national and international media, and methods and data sets I developed have been adopted by the German Federal Statistical Office, the World Health Organization, the UN Department of Economic and Social Affairs, and UNICEF.
+I have appeared on national and international media, and methods and data sets I developed have been used by the German Federal Statistical Office, the World Health Organization, the UN Department of Economic and Social Affairs, UNICEF, and the German Ministry of the Interior.
 Teaching is a very important part of my work, and I have taught more than 35 courses at five institutions.
 I am passionate about open science, and you can find the code and data for many of my papers online.

 UPCOMING TALKS & EVENTS

 European Population Conference 2022, Groningen: Combining a two-sex model of births with decomposition methods to explain changing fertility patterns.

 Dudel, C., Myrskylä, M. (2020): Cohort trends in working life expectancies at age 50 in the United States: a register-based study using Social Security Administration data.
 Journals of Gerontology, Series B 75: 1504–1514.
 [Open access article] [Code]